Brilliant Broad seals Ashes glory

 On a day that was a microcosm of a game of twists and turns, the pendulum swung back and forth with remarkable regularity.

-However, it was England who ultimately prevailed by 74 runs to move 3-0 ahead in the Investec Series with a game to spare as the Nottinghamshire seamer ended with a decisive haul of 6-50.
+However, it was England who ultimately to move 3-0 ahead in the Investec Series with a game to spare as the Nottinghamshire seamer ended with a decisive haul of 6-50.

 With all eyes on Ian Bell, resuming on 105 having completed his third century of the series, Ryan Harris initially stole the show in the morning.

 Bell was one of four men to fall as the paceman completed career-best figures of 7-117 but, with Australia suddenly scenting a chance, Tim Bresnan and Graeme Swann's cameos appeared to have put the game out of reach.